Stimulated Smith-Purcell emission based on bound states in the continuum: Beam-wave interaction

+Firstly, we consider the interaction between a 51~keV electron beam and a grating by following the parameters of the operation point in figure~\ref{fig:resonance}.
+To study the beam-wave interaction, the reflection coefficient $|r_0|$ and $|r_{-1}|$ for a grating with $t=1.463p$ and $b=0.906p$ are also calculated by the WGA analytical solution versus angular frequency $\omega$ and $k_{z0}$, as shown in figure~\ref{fig:band}.
+These diagrams show the same dispersion curves as in figure~\ref{fig:band1}, with different dispersion curves illustrated by extraordinarily high reflection coefficients~\cite{Qiao:18}.
+The operation point marked by the black star, which is also shown in figure~\ref{fig:band1}, is the intersection of the 51~keV beam line with one dispersion curve.
+The operation point is located above the region of surface modes, corresponding to a radiative mode with the {-1st}-order space harmonic being the SP radiation.
+A strong resonance is induced at the operation point by a nearby BIC for effective beam-wave interaction, as depicted in the insets of figure~\ref{fig:band}(b).

-Now we show that the interaction between an electron beam and the resonant mode of an SWG enables electron bunching and thus coherent SP radiation by using two-dimensional finite-difference-time-domain simulations.
-While our theory is general, we choose a terahertz operation frequency to exemplify our concept.
-Electron and SWG parameters are in accordance with the black star in Figs.~\ref{fig:resonance}(b), with SP radiation along the surface normal direction.
-Consider an SWG of period $p=624~{\rm \mu m}$, dutycycle $b/p=0.906$, thickness $t=913~{\rm \mu m}$ and number of periods $N=30$, all placed in an external uniform longitudinal magnetic field of $0.5~{\rm T}$.
-On top of the grating we place a sheet electron beam of energy $E_0=51~{\rm keV}$, thickness ${\rm 100~\mu m}$, current density ${\rm 50~A/cm^2}$.
-Considering the small transverse extent of the 0th diffraction mode, the distance between the electron beam and the grating is set to be zero.
-We note that such a single-layer grating could be realized exploiting lithographic and etching techniques\cite{Wagner2010}, and the required electron density can be achieved with state-of-the-art emitters\cite{7323834}.
+Now we show that the beam-wave interaction enables electron bunching and thus stimulated SP radiation through two-dimensional simulations with a finite-difference-time-domain-based fully electromagnetic code CHIPIC \cite{5233920,Liang2017,Liu2018a,zhou2016electron}.
+While our theory is general, we choose an operation frequency of 0.2~THz to exemplify our concept.
+Grating and electron parameters are determined by the operation point in figure~\ref{fig:band}.
+A grating with dutycycle $b/p=0.906$, thickness $t=913~{\rm \mu m}$, period $p=624~{\rm \mu m}$ and number of periods $N=30$ is used.
+On top of the grating, a sheet electron beam of energy $51~{\rm keV}$, thickness ${\rm 100~\mu m}$, and current density ${\rm 50~A/cm^2}$ are placed in an external uniform longitudinal magnetic field of 0.7~${\rm T}$.
+Considering the small transverse extent of the 0th-order space harmonic, the spacing between the beam and grating is set to be 50~${\rm \mu m}$.
+We note that such a single-layer grating could be realized exploiting lithographic and etching techniques \cite{Wagner2010}, and the required electron density can be achieved with state-of-the-art emitters \cite{7323834}.